paugier/mercurial-book/en/scaling.rst

 Repositories with hundreds of thousands of files can also pose scalability issues.
 Some common Mercurial commands (like 'hg status') need to check all of the files in the repository.
 This is almost not noticeable on small repositories, but can become an issue if you have a lot of files.
 The hgwatchman extension automatically detects and remembers repository changes, to avoid a slowdown.
-Additionally, if you don't require all files in the repository, the narrowhg extension allows you to only clone the subset of files you are interested in.

 Large repositories can also be quite resource-intensive for servers that host them.
 A central Mercurial server can provide repositories to hundreds or thousands of users.
 Every time a user clones a repository, the server generates a bundle containing the contents of that repository.
 This bundle is